wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/manage-datasets-power-bi/includes/2-report-parameters.md

 10. Save your changes and then return to Power Query Editor.

-11. On the **Home** tab, select **Refresh Preview**, and then run the native query again (if required).
+11. On the **Home** tab, select **Refresh Preview**, and then run the native query again (if necessary).
 You should see the sales from the new sales people IDs that you added into the worksheet.

 12. Select **Close and Apply** to return to the report editor, where you'll see the new column names in the Fields pane.